thomanil/jsProjectGenerator/README.md

 # jsProjectGenerator

 ## DESCRIPTION:

 A quick and dirty template/generator for small JavaScript projects.
-Banged together from HTML5 Boilerplate, includes jQuery, Underscore.js, Grid.js, and Modernizr.
+Banged together from HTML5 Boilerplate and some very quick n dirty Ruby code.
+Includes jQuery, Underscore.js, Grid.js, Modernizr and JSTestDriver in the generated projects.

-## FEATURES/PROBLEMS:

 ## REQUIREMENTS: